The 28 best Prime Day 2024 headphone deals you can still buy

 - Original price: $380

 Sennheiser's Momentum 4 over-ear headphones are the perfect audio companion for people who prefer wireless headphones but don't want to compromise audio quality.
 These headphones are available in four colors, some of which are discounted more heavily than others.
-Right now, Black and White are available for $249.
+Right now, Black is is available for $249.

 - Current price: $170